phillipstallworthy/steamlinkconfig/README.md

-# Steam Link
+# SteamLink
-Raspberry to Windows 10 SteamLink config
+Raspberry Pi to Windows 10 SteamLink config notes.

-## Wot?
+## Wot
-Raspberry pi connected to SteamLink to Windows 10 gaming PC (PC) Wifi - too slow.
+Raspberry pi connected to SteamLink to Windows 10 gaming PC (PC) Wifi - just connecting over wifi is too slow.
-Both connected to modem by network cable - still slow (10 Mbps) Network cable runs between them for Steam, wifi to the modem.
-Challenge.
+Both connected to modem by network cable - still slow (10 Mbps) Network cable runs between Pi and Win (wifi still works for browsing).Dunno.

 ## Both connected to the modem
 Network cable from Pi and Windows to modem.